CLooker/react-redux-readable/README.md

-# Quickstart
+# Super Quickstart

+Just go to the <a href="https://clooker.github.io/react-redux-readable/">deployed site.</a>

+# Local Deployment

 If you haven't installed node, you need to do that, first.

-Next, you will need to clone two repositories.

-The first one is the <a href="https://github.com/udacity/reactnd-project-readable-starter">api server</a>

-The second one is this one.

-The directions for both are the same.
-Clone each one, and using your favorite shell terminal, navigate to the respective installation directory.
+Then, clone this repository and using your favorite shell terminal, navigate to the respective installation directory.

 Type `yarn` or `npm install`.

-To start the api server, you will need to type `node server` while in the root directory.

-Next, in the root directory for this repository, type `yarn start` or `npm start`.
+When that finishes, type `yarn start` or `npm start`.
 This should launch a new tab in a browser window.

 # Context

 This was the second project for the Udacity React Nanodegree program.
 It's basically a message board built with React and Redux.

+I did not write the <a href="https://github.com/udacity/reactnd-project-readable-starter">api server</a>, though I did deploy a forked version of it.